mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 must specify).
 The key vault collection is used for automatic and explicit encryption/decryption as well as key management functions.

-For key management functions that require updating key documents in the key vault collection, the corresponding create, update, or delete operations MUST be done with write concern majority.
+For key management functions that require creating, updating, or deleting key documents in the key vault collection, the corresponding operations MUST be done with write concern majority.

-For encryption/decryption and key management functions that require reading key documents from the key vault collection, the find operation MUST be done with read concern majority.
+For encryption/decryption and key management functions that require reading key documents from the key vault collection, the corresponding operations MUST be done with read concern majority.

 Some key management functions may require multiple commands to complete their operation.
 Key management functions currently assume there is no concurrent